numpy/numpy/doc/source/user/tutorial-svd.rst

 you'll be able to repeat the steps on an image of your own.

-**Prerequisites**
+**What you'll need**

-Some linear algebra knowledge and basic familiarity with NumPy's ndararrays.
+Some linear algebra knowledge and basic familiarity with NumPy's ndarrays.

 To run the examples, you'll need `Matplotlib
 <https://matplotlib.org/>`_ and `SciPy <https://scipy.org>`_ installed.